sum1070/portfolio-website/README.md

   - event handlers
   - recommended to use `<Link>`

+---

 ## Deployment errors

-I encountered deployment errors on Vercel even though `npm run build` worked locally.
+I ran into deployment errors on Vercel even though `npm run build` worked fine locally.

 ![Deployment Errors](./assets/deploy-error-resolve.png)

-(And i ignored the error and kept pushing other changes lmao)
+(~~And i ignored the error and just kept pushing other changes~~ Don't do this lol)
 ![Deployment Errors](./assets/deploy-errors.png)

 **Cause**: Git cache didn't track changes in file name casing, so parts of the remote repos were outdated.